CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 * ``file_output_eval_set``: the output text file of the evaluation set.

 You can successively use this module to generate several different evaluation sets.
-The output evaluation sets can then be fed into the ``XGCN.data.process.process_evaluation_set`` module.
+The output text evaluation sets can then be fed into the ``XGCN.data.process.process_evaluation_set`` module.
 And the final version of the graph for training can be fed into the ``XGCN.data.process.process_int_graph`` module to generate a complete dataset instance.